TYLPHE/hb-capstone/README.md

 Notes throughout the day
 - Maybe take a break from this project to memorize python built in functions for whiteboarding.
 - I had my wife browse my page and she had a hard time navigating though each page and understanding what to do.
 I'm going to focus on navigation logic.

+The day was spent rearranging my UI to make more sense as a user navigates through my web site.

+### 5/26
+- Fixed links that have a '/' in its name, for example, `http://localhost:3000/games/2130460/FATAL FRAME / PROJECT ZERO: Mask of the Luna Eclipse` would return a 404.
+I learned that it's because of the '/' in its title.
+I only use the game's id to find the game but I felt like it would be helpful to include the game's title in the URL too.